gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-i.md

 The first part of the resulting report presents background material and calculations that lay the foundations for their proposed system for the detection of signals from extraterrestrial intelligence.
 It emphasised the preferrence of the microwave region of the spectrum, with detailed calculations to back this up, and proposed the water hole band to target in the first instance.
 Given the uncertainty in the probability of another technologically advanced civilisation emerging elsewhere, their longevity and the power of their transmitters, the report could not present any firm conclusions on the number of stars we must search but suggested starting with the nearest 1000 and then scaling up to the nearest 1 million (within 1000 light years) with a search system that can be scaled up.
 The report also recommends restricting the search to F to K main sequence stars.

-The rest of the report details the design, requirements and costs of this system and I will document this in my next post.
+The rest of the report details the design, requirements and costs of this system and I have documented this in my [next post][project-cyclops-1972-notes-ii].

 ## References